wp-slimstat/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==
+= 4.7.4 =
+* [Update] New fields added to the Email Report and Export to Excel add-ons, by extending how certain reports are defined in core.
+* [Fix] The [false positive](https://www.virustotal.com/#/file/43f69d9c4028f857b5b5544ea4559c03b4d58e02d75617482db517c626164363/detection) alert related to a virus in our code was fixed by updating [AmChart](https://www.amcharts.com/) to the latest version available (thank you, Sasa).
+* [Fix] Removed a PHP warning of undefined index (thank you, [slewis1000 and Sasa](https://wordpress.org/support/topic/php-notice-undefined-index-country/))
+* [Fix] The MozScape report was causing connectivity issues for some users, and it is now set as "hidden" by default.
+* [Fix] Regression bug related to our Export to Excel add-on.

 = 4.7.3.1 =
 * [Fix] Apparently more people than we initially thought have issues with the MaxMind data file not being saved as expected.
 We are introducing a temporary fix while we try to investigate this issue further.